Embedded surfaces with infinite cyclic knot group: Introduction

-For good fundamental groups $\pi_1(X \sm \Sigma)$ and $J$ a slice knot, Kim and Ruberman showed in~\cite[Theorem~4.5]{KimRuberman-2} that there is a homeomorphism of pairs $(X,\Sigma) \cong (X,\Sigma_0(\alpha,J))$, so for $\pi_1(X \sm \Sigma) \cong \Z$ our result is an extension.
+For good fundamental groups $\pi_1(X \sm \Sigma)$ and $J$ a slice knot, Kim and Ruberman showed in~\cite[Theorem~4.5]{KimRuberman-2} that there is a homeomorphism of pairs $(X,\Sigma) \cong (X,\Sigma(\alpha,J))$, so for $\pi_1(X \sm \Sigma) \cong \Z$ our result is an extension.

 Rim surgery is also defined for a properly embedded surface in a~$4$-manifold~$N$ with boundary.
-Juh\'asz, Miller, and Zemke showed that if~$\Sigma \subseteq N$ is a properly embedded locally flat oriented surface, and if~$\alpha$ bounds a locally flat disc in~$N_{\Sigma}$, then~$\Sigma_0(\alpha,J)$ is topologically isotopic to~$\Sigma$~\cite[Corollary 2.7]{JuhaszMillerZemke}.
+Juh\'asz, Miller, and Zemke showed that if~$\Sigma \subseteq N$ is a properly embedded locally flat oriented surface, and if~$\alpha$ bounds a locally flat disc in~$N_{\Sigma}$, then~$\Sigma(\alpha,J)$ is topologically isotopic to~$\Sigma$~\cite[Corollary 2.7]{JuhaszMillerZemke}.
 In the case where~$\Sigma$ has knot group~$\Z$, we generalise this result as follows.

 \begin{theorem} Let~$X$ be a closed, simply-connected~$4$-manifold, and let~$N:=X \setminus \mathring{D}^4$ be a punctured~$X$.
-Let~$\Sigma \subseteq N$ be a locally flat, properly embedded, orientable surface with knot group~$\Z$, let~$\alpha \subseteq \Sigma$ be a simple closed curve, let~$J$ be a knot, and let~$n \in \Z$ be an integer.
+Let~$\Sigma \subseteq N$ be a locally flat, properly embedded, orientable surface with knot group~$\Z$, let~$\alpha \subseteq \Sigma$ be a simple closed curve and let~$J$ be a knot.
 There is a rel.\ boundary orientation-preserving homeomorphism of pairs

-If~$N=D^4$ the surfaces~$\Sigma$ and~$\Sigma_n(\alpha,J)$ are topologically ambiently isotopic rel.\ boundary. \end{theorem}
+If~$N=D^4$ the surfaces~$\Sigma$ and~$\Sigma(\alpha,J)$ are topologically ambiently isotopic rel.\ boundary. \end{theorem}

 Note that in both of the previous two results, we have no restrictions on the genera of the surfaces.
-This is because we show that the~$\Lambda$-intersection forms of~$N_{\Sigma_n(\alpha,J)}$ and~$N_\Sigma$ coincide, allowing us to apply the first item of Theorem~\ref{thm:WithBoundaryIntro}, for which there is no genus restriction.
+This is because we show that the~$\Lambda$-intersection forms of~$N_{\Sigma(\alpha,J)}$ and~$N_\Sigma$ coincide, allowing us to apply the first item of Theorem~\ref{thm:WithBoundaryIntro}, for which there is no genus restriction.